Engaging employees in work and life

 On the fourth Saturday in September, in celebration of the Feast of St. Vincent de Paul, St. John’s organizes a University Service Day.
 This annual event unites the University family on all campuses in volunteer efforts at service sites throughout the community.
 To participate, contact the Office of Mission in Queens at 718-990-6353.

 St. John’s Bread and Life

 Employees and students can volunteer in the Bread and Life Soup Kitchen in Brooklyn.
 On Monday afternoon, students can volunteer in the Mobile Soup Kitchen from 12:30 p.m. to 2:30 p.m.
 On Fridays, employees can volunteer for Friday in the Soup Kitchen from 9:30 a.m. to 1:30 p.m.
-You can also learn more by visiting the Bread and Life service opportunities, the Bread and Life website, or by contacting Rafael Rivera in Campus Ministry at 718-990-3354
+You can also learn more by visiting the Bread and Life website, or by contacting Campus Ministry.

 Campus life at St. John’s is rich with a multitude of cultural and social experiences.
 We hope that you take advantage of the diverse cultural and social opportunities, and that your participation serves to further broaden and enrich your life and the lives of our students.

 Events and activities can be found on the St. John's web site, or you can contact the Office of Student Life in Queens at 718-990-6567, Staten Island at 718-990-4445, or Manhattan at 212-277-5170.

 Faith and service engagement opportunities abound at St. John’s.
 Find out about how you can engage with students on a spiritual level.